Films, workshops, camps, and activities for all ages.

 TIFF Members enjoy exclusive savings, pre-sales, access to the Bell Blue Room Members’ Lounge, special offers at local restaurants & shops, and more!
 Best of all: Students receive a special Membership rate of $49!
 Find out more and join at tiff.net/membership.

 New this year, individuals who are 25 years of age and younger can purchase discounted tickets to weekday, day-time screenings.

 Launched in November 2014 as a joint initiative of TIFF Higher Learning and the Film Reference Library (FRL), Reel Heritage engages and educates audiences about the importance of the preservation of the film medium.
 Made possible through support from the Government of Canada and the Hollywood Foreign Press Association, and TIFF’s community of donors and members, Reel Heritage brings post-secondary students together with film scholars, archivists, filmmakers and curators in a series of free educational sessions that examine the challenges and the opportunities facing moving-image collections in Ontario and beyond.

 Libraries, archives and museums are vital hubs of activity that facilitate education and community building, and function as keepers of public memory.
 They collect, exhibit and make available heritage materials that catalyze imagination, cultivate knowledge and solidify our understanding of our shared cultural histories.
 Connecting Communities + Cultures: The Vital Role of Libraries, Archives, and Museums in the Arts is a two-day symposium as part of TIFF’s Reel Heritage initiative that offers professional development sessions for emerging librarians, archivists and students looking to enter the field.
-Emerging professionals with one to four years of experience from small to mid-size libraries, archives, historical societies and museums, as well as current students enrolled in related programmes, are encouraged to apply until October 1.

 Past Reel Heritage Events